tdeckers/openhab-mcp/README.md

 ## Development

-For development purposes, please refer to the DEVELOPER.md file for more information on the Docker-based development workflow.
+For development purposes, please refer to the DEVELOPER.md file for more information on the Podman-based development workflow.

 ## Notes